- Why should I join the team?

 - Extemporaneous Speaking

 Tournaments are held on weekends, usually starting on Friday and ending on Sunday.
-Be prepared to leave on Thursday night or Friday afternoon of the scheduled weekend and to return on Sunday evening.
+Be prepared to leave on Thursday night or Friday afternoon of the scheduled weekend and to return on Sunday evening or Monday.
 Like athletes, team members are excused from Friday afternoon classes by SMC policy.